nmylynh/Data-Structures/notes.md

 It's better to implement a Doubly Linked List because we know what's before and what's next.

+>We want to use a linked list, since we're adding things from the beginning, we want to be able to do that freely.

+>But linked lists don't have indices so we use the dictionary to create and index for the linked list where it contains both the passed in value and a reference to the node.

+>We're finding the reference to the node by the key.
+>Dictionaries in python are hash tables
 ### Stacks:

 From GeeksforGeeks: